v4iv/theleakycauldronblog/src/pages/blog/the-ghost-in-our-shell.md

 As Pierre Teilhard de Chardin once said:

-> “We are not human beings having a spiritual experience.
-We are spiritual beings having a human experience.”
+> We are not human beings having a spiritual experience.
+We are spiritual beings having a human experience.
 >
 > ― Pierre Teilhard de Chardin